 You have provided all necessary medical information during the registration process.
 Please feel free to provide us with more information if you think it would be beneficial.
-Please send an email to our Program coordinator at acrouch@vancouverislandy.ca camper may have are in the original package and are labeled clearly with the camper's name and instructions for use.
+Please send an email to our Program coordinator at aconlon@vancouverislandy.ca.

 Medications